 One land swap resulted in an ethics violation investigation of Kathleen Clarke, the BLM Director at the time.
-The proposed San Rafael Swell land exchange would have cost federal taxpayers \$100 million because the BLM lands were so undervalued.
-The Office of Inspector General's Report on the San Rafael Land Exchange found that several BLM employees devalued the public lands and kept information from Congress (Page 23 of Report).
+The proposed San Rafael Swell Land Exchange would have cost federal taxpayers \$100 million because the BLM lands were so undervalued.
+The Office of Inspector General's Report on the San Rafael Land Exchange found that several BLM employees devalued the public lands and kept information from Congress (page 23 of report).

-Summary of Concerns about S.409
+Summary of Concerns about HR.1904

-S.409 does not represent a land exchange that is in the broader public interest.
-A large contiguous parcel of public land -2,406 acres - that includes Oak Flat Campground is conveyed to Resolution Copper Company.
-Approximately 5,566 acres is conveyed to the public, some of it in rather small parcels, but even the larger parcel by the San Pedro is significantly threatened by future nearby development.
+HR.1904 does not represent a land exchange that is in the broader public interest and should be rejected, just as the previous nine measures were rejected.
+A large contiguous parcel of public land - 2,422 acres - that includes Oak Flat Campground would be conveyed to Resolution Copper Mining.
+Approximately 5,344 acres would be conveyed to the public, some of it in rather small parcels, but even the larger parcel by the San Pedro is significantly threatened by future nearby development.